Relational Organizing Tool

 The ability to direct supporters to create new tweets can be particularly powerful for advocacy efforts given the presence of elected officials and other leaders on Twitter.

-We provide hands-on training and customized support through our full-time Client Success specialists.
-Each organization receives a dedicated Client Success staffer who helps them develop and implement their strategy from launch through the entire program.
+Team provides hands-on training and customized support through our Partnerships Team.
+Each organization builds on relationships with their own SaP staffer who helps them develop and implement their strategy.

 For supporters, the platform is a native mobile app only.
 This can be a large barrier for entry for older supporters and volunteers.

 The direct friend-to-friend outreach feature requires a supporter to upload their phone contacts into the system.
 Some supporters will have privacy concerns about completing these steps, though they are not required to use Team.

 It requires a lot of training to successfully onboard supporters and staff at scale.
 The app is multifaceted but has a lot of parts to it — especially ones that are meant to be done at home, so it requires a lot of one-on-one attention to successfully onboard a supporter onto it.

 Team offers an unlimited license to the premium Team app for a flat monthly rate.
 Team is a combined distributed organizing, relational, social media, and messaging app.
 Included in their low flat monthly rate, clients are able to upload and download unlimited data, onboard an unlimited number of administrators and organizers, and recruit unlimited members to each Dashboard.
 Also included, The Tuesday Company offers best-in-class training and support via our Partnerships Team.

 Among nonprofits, the rate for Team is tiered based on the annual operating budget of the organization.
 In instances where 501(c)4s convene tables that use Team, the rate is tiered by the table’s programmatic budget.